-On September 12, 2019, Cohen Milstein and co-counsel filed an amended complaint on behalf of a putative class of current and former female employees of the Federal Bureau of Investigation (FBI) who suffered systemic discrimination on the basis of sex when they were terminated from the FBI’s Basic Training program for new agents and intelligence analysts.
+On April 15, 2022, the U.S. District Court for the District of Columbia denied the Federal Bureau of Investigation’s (FBI) motion to dismiss in this putative gender discrimination class action.
+Plaintiffs, current and former female employees of the FBI, claim they suffered systemic discrimination on the basis of sex when they were terminated from the FBI’s Basic Training program for new agents and intelligence analysts.

 The putative class bring their claims of disparate treatment and disparate impact under the Title VII of the Civil Rights Act of 1964.